Skip to main content

 Ensure that the generated flowchart contains a structure similar to the one below.

-📋 Example of output: Process Output Best PracticeYou can check the actual format of the generated file at .
+📋 Example output: See the actual format of the generated files in Process output best practices.

 5. Next steps

-Once all 4 output/process/ files have been created, move to the SBOM creation step.
+Once all output/process/ files have been created, move on to the SBOM creation step.

 cd agents/05-sbom-guide